noderaven/noderaven/README.md

 - Building a custom C2 framework for red team operations.
 - Stupid web apps that only serve the purpose of giving me dopamine when it works.

-> "Code is like poetry; it's all about expressing complex ideas with simplicity." - Node Raven
+> "Code is like poetry; it's all about expressing complex ideas with simplicity." - noderaven

 Thanks for stopping by!
 Feel free to explore my repositories.